rust-project-primer/book/src/organization/crates.md

 ## Reading

+[Chapter 3.2.1: Cargo Targets](https://doc.rust-lang.org/cargo/reference/cargo-targets.html) in The Cargo Book

+*In this section of the Cargo book, all of the possible targets that Cargo can build for a crate are defined.*

+[Chapter 3.1: Specifying Dependencies](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html) in The Cargo Book

+*In this section of the book, it is explained how dependencies are specified in Cargo.*

 [Default to Large Modules](https://two-wrongs.com/decompose-into-larger-modules)

 *In this article, Chris argues that it is best to default to large modules,